 If You Were Charged with Disorderly Conduct, Our Philadelphia Defense Attorneys Can Help

 If you received a summary citation for disorderly conduct in Philadelphia, or were arrested for a misdemeanor offense, you need to protect your rights.
 The first step is to discuss your situation with a knowledgeable Philadelphia criminal lawyer, who can advise you as to the best course of action for responding to the allegations.
-For a free legal consultation about misdemeanor or summary offense disorderly conduct in Philadelphia, contact the Law Office of Lloyd Long today.
+For a free legal consultation about misdemeanor or summary offense disorderly conduct in Philadelphia, contact the Law Office of Lonny Fish today.